nikolaicholakov25/SOFTUNI-React-Exam/README.md

 username: peter@abv.bg / password: 123456

-There are 6 film titles and links to their posters for quicker film creation
+There are 6 film titles and links to their posters for quicker film creation in "films.txt"

 ## Functionality